Steve-Fenton/stevefenton.co.uk/src/pages/blog/2014/09/cannot-compile-external-modules-unless-the-module-flag-is-provided.md

 ## Visual Studio 2013

-The history here is that there were a bunch of settings added to Tools &gt; Options in Visual Studio 2012 – but that meant the settings applied globally, which isn’t desirable.
+The history here is that there were a bunch of settings added to Tools > Options in Visual Studio 2012 – but that meant the settings applied globally, which isn’t desirable.

 To solve this, the settings were moved to project-level.
 Yay.